anchore/vunnel/src/vunnel/providers/ubuntu/README.md

       │             insert envelope
       ├─ yield from _iter_normalized_cve_data()   # legacy first
       └─ yield from _iter_fragments()             # OSV second
-            (patch_fix_date applied here, at yield time)
+            for each base ecosystem:
+              yield real base envelopes (patch_fix_date applied)
+              merge inferred wont-fix entries from sibling Pro fragments into existing envelopes, or synthesize new ones
 ```

-Two annotations live in `affected[].database_specific.anchore`:
+Three annotations live in `affected[].database_specific.anchore`:

 - `fixes[]` — `{version, date, kind}` derived from the fix-date cache.
-  Applied **at yield time**, not at write time.
-This means improvements
-  to the fix-date cache flow through to frozen fragments on the next run
-  without rewriting them.
+  Applied **at yield time**.
+Improvements to the fix-date cache flow
+  through to frozen fragments on the next run without rewriting them.
 - `status` — `"wont-fix"` when Canonical's VEX feed marks this
   `(cve, distro, source-pkg)` as won't-fix.
 Applied **at write time**,
   baked into the fragment.
 When a release later EOLs and VEX stops
   carrying it, the frozen fragment retains the disposition.
+- `inference` — when a base wont-fix entry was synthesized from a
+  Pro-only-fix record (see next section).
+Applied **at yield time** on
+  synthesized base entries.
+Carries `kind: "pro-only-fix"` and
+  `source_ecosystems` (the Pro ecosystems whose presence triggered the
+  inference) — gives downstream a precise join key for future
+  Pro-fix-suggestion behavior.

-These two annotations have opposite update semantics on purpose.
-Fix
+These have deliberately different update semantics.
+Fix dates can be
-dates can be refined retroactively from new tracking data; disposition
+refined retroactively from new tracking data; the won't-fix status is a
-is a "what Canonical decided at this moment" snapshot that must survive
+"what Canonical decided at this moment" snapshot that must survive the
-the release leaving both upstream feeds.
+release leaving both upstream feeds; the inference is recomputed every
+yield from current Pro data, so frozen base fragments still pick up
+newly-published Pro-only fixes after base EOLs.

+## Pro-only-fix → base wont-fix inference

+Canonical encodes "this CVE will only be fixed in Pro/ESM, not base
+Ubuntu" by **omitting the base ecosystem** from the OSV record's
+`affected[]` while listing the Pro tier.
+E.g. CVE-2018-20796 lists
+`Ubuntu:Pro:20.04:LTS / glibc` but no `Ubuntu:20.04:LTS / glibc` — the
+intent is "base focal users won't get a fix; only Pro subscribers
+will." v3 captured this via `status: ignored` on base in the tracker;
+OSV drops the signal entirely.

+At yield time, for each base ecosystem fragment we look at sibling
+plain-Pro fragments (`Ubuntu:Pro:X.YY:LTS` only — see below).
+For any
+`(CVE, source-package)` tuple Pro lists but base doesn't, we
+synthesize a base wont-fix entry.
+Synthesized entries are merged into
+the existing base envelope when one exists; they become a new envelope
+when base has no entry for that CVE at all.

+**Why only plain Pro, not FIPS/Realtime/Nvidia-BlueField:** plain Pro
+packages are byte-identical to base packages while base is supported,
+then diverge via ESM-backported patches — same vulnerable code, so the
+inference is sound.
+FIPS rebuilds specific packages against
+FIPS-validated cryptographic modules (different crypto code paths);
+Realtime is the PREEMPT_RT kernel (different locking/scheduling code);
+Nvidia-BlueField is a separate SmartNIC OS.
+A CVE in those builds
+doesn't reliably imply the same CVE on base, so we don't infer from
+them.

+**Why at yield time, not write time:** consider the post-EOL scenario.
+Base 24.04 eventually drops out of OSV; its fragment freezes.
+Pro:24.04
+is still tracked.
+A new CVE-X gets a Pro-only fix.
+Yield-time inference
+sees the fresh Pro:24.04 record alongside the frozen base 24.04
+fragment and produces a synthetic base wont-fix entry — base 24.04
+users get the disclosure without us rewriting the frozen base data.
+A
+write-time inference would have to either overwrite the frozen base
+fragment (losing pre-EOL real data) or special-case the wipe-and-rewrite
+semantics; both are worse.

+**Provenance for future grype behaviors:** the synthesized entry's
+`anchore.inference.source_ecosystems` carries the Pro ecosystems that
+triggered it.
+Downstream can use this as a join key to look up the Pro
+fix version for "vulnerable, fix available via Pro upgrade" presentation
+when a user opts in to Pro-fix suggestions.

 ## Why OpenVEX (not just OSV)